 The Best States for Psychologists

-- Utah ranks as the best state for psychologists due to strong projected job growth and a low cost of living.
+- Utah is the top state for psychologists because of strong demand, unmet need, and low cost of living.

 The Top States for Psychologists

 How did we determine the best states for psychologists?
 Our ranking adjusts median earnings for cost of living to provide a more effective comparison between states.
-We also considered projected employment change as a measure of demand for psychologists from 2020-2030.
-Finally, we looked at the percent of mental health professional needs met, which compares the number of mental health professionals to the area’s needs.
+We also considered projected employment change as a measure of demand for psychologists from 2020 to 2030.
+Finally, we looked at the percent of mental health professional need met, which compares the number of mental health professionals to the state’s population.

 These metrics inform our list of the best states for psychologists.
-Visit the sources and methodology section at the end of the article for additional information on our approach.
+For additional information on our approach, visit the sources and methodology section at the end of the article.

 1. Utah